cs1302uga/cs1302-ce23/README.md

 Now that our code compiles and runs, let's practice with the Java Stream API.
 You should not use loops unless a step explicitly asks you to use loops.

-1. Print all level 3 employees.
+1. Print all level 3 employees --  each on one line.

-1. Print the salaries of all employees that make over 100K.
+1. Print the gross income of all employees that have a gross income greater than 200K.

 1. Write a static method in the `StreamPractice` class called `getNetIncome` that takes an `Employee` reference as a parameter and returns the net income for an employee.
 An employee’s net income is defined as their gross